rackerlabs/rackspace-how-to/content/cloud-servers/bind-mounts-in-linux.md

 product_url: cloud-servers
 ---

-Bind Mounts allow you to mount an already mounted filesystem to another location within the filesystem.
-Genenerally, bind mounts are used to restrict the access of specified users to designated parts of a website.
+Bind mounts in Linux&reg; enable you to mount an already mounted filesystem to another location within the filesystem.
+Generally, bind mounts are used to restrict the access of specified users to designated parts of a website.

 #### Configure a bind mount

-This section instructs you on how to grant a user access to a directory by using bind mounting to bind the directory to that user's home directory.
+This section provides steps for how to grant a user access to a directory by using bind mounting to bind the directory to that user's home directory.

 Configure a bind mount by using the following command:

     `mount --bind /path/to/domain /path/to/home/directory`

-**Warning:** Bind mounts are not persistent when restarting your server unless you create an entry for the bind mount in your server's File Systems Table (fstab).
+**Warning:** Bind mounts are not persistent when you restart your server unless you create an entry for the bind mount in your server's File Systems Table (**fstab**).

 #### Add a bind mount to the File Systems Table